Acquired Situational Narcissism

 But can narcissism be acquired or learned?
 Can it be provoked by certain, well-defined, situations?

 Robert B. Millman, professor of psychiatry at New York Hospital - Cornell Medical School thinks it can.
 He proposes to reverse the accepted chronology.
 According to him, pathological narcissism can be induced in adulthood by celebrity, wealth, and fame.
+Lidija Rangelovska suggested that it can only form an integral part of CPTSD in victims of traumatic narcissistic abuse,.

 The "victims" - billionaire tycoons, movie stars, renowned authors, politicians, and other authority figures - develop grandiose fantasies, lose their erstwhile ability to empathize, react with rage to slights, both real and imagined and, in general, act like textbook narcissists.